B – Definitions of Ailments

 If you find a word that is not in this document please email the word to me at melody@melodyanns.com I will be happy to add it.

-– B lymphocyte (B cell) – One of the immune system cell types; B cells fight primarily by making antibodies.
+– B lymphocyte (B cell) – One of the immune system cell types; B cells fight infection primarily by making antibodies.

 – Back pain – Back pain, discomfort or sometimes debilitating suffering associated with an injury or some other affliction of the back, the posterior (rear) portion of the body that extends from the shoulders to the hips.
 Back pain is a ubiquitous complaint and a leading cause of disability worldwide.